Last updated date: Reason for update:

 Your application will then be assigned to a regulatory officer.
 The regulatory officer will discuss and agree a time with you to complete the assessment.

-The regulatory officer will review all the information and consider the claims, evidence and arguments presented.
+The regulatory officer will review all the information and consider the claims, arguments and evidence presented.
 Where matters require clarification, the regulatory officer will contact you or your nominee.
-The regulatory officer may also consider that an inspection or site visit is necessary and will contact you to arrange.
+The regulatory officer may also consider that an inspection or site visit is necessary and will contact you to arrange this if applicable.

 The officer will then prepare a regulatory assessment report to document the review.
 The content of any submissions made by members of the public about the application will be addressed in the report.